ZSR3004/Cell-Tracking/docs/CONTRIBUTION.md

 ## Testing the Software

-1. Double-check that you are in the "Cell-Tracking" directory.
+1. Clone our repository using `Git`.
+Double-check that you are in the "Cell-Tracking" directory.

     - In the command line, run ```pwd``` (for Mac users) or ```cwd``` (for Windows users).